-Reliability for younger-aged children is typically poor.
-Therefore, these instruments should be completed in conjunction with the parent and teacher interview of language development.
-Parent and teacher interview should also be factored into the determination of proficiency for school-age children as well.
-For children who are too young for standardized proficiency testing, the parent and teacher report the percentages of usage of L1 and L2.
+Reliability for the younger-aged children is typically poor; therefore, these instruments should be completed in conjunction with the parent and teacher interview of language development.
+Parent and teacher interview should also be factored in the determination of proficiency for school age children as well.

+For children who are too young for standardized proficiency testing, report the parent and teacher report of the percentages of usage of L1 and L2.